 The Carmelite Monastery in Philadelphia was founded in 1902, less than five years after St. Therese died.
 Three young women from Philadelphia had entered the Boston Carmel, and, in 1902, they returned to Philadelphia with two nuns from the Boston Carmel to establish a Carmelite Monastery in Philadelphia.

-All Masses are celebrated by a chaplain of the Fraternity of St. Peter (FSSP) and the Archdiocese of Philadelphia.
-Masses on Sunday through Friday are said in the Extraordinary Form.
-The Carmel is Latin Mass only with all of its sacraments.
+Masses are celebrated by priests of the Fraternity of St. Peter (FSSP) and the Archdiocese of Philadelphia.
+Masses on Sunday through Friday are said in the Extraordinary Form whereas Holy Mass on Saturday is said in the Ordinary Form.

 Sundays and Weekdays: 7 am